dariosanfilippo/_dariosanfilippo.github.io/_posts/2020-11-28-faust_black_belt_tilde.md

     </div>
 </div>
 <div class="caption">
-    Block diagram generated through intermediate function and the *with* environment.
+    Block diagram generated through intermediate function and the <i>with</i> environment.
 </div>

-The third way, perhaps the most elegant and concise, is through the *letrec* environment.
+The third way, perhaps the most elegant and concise, is through the <i>letrec</i> environment.
 Within this environment, we can define signals recursively, similarly to how recurrence equations are written.

 {% highlight faust linenos %}